Go directly to the content

 What is rosacea?

-Rosacea is a chronic skin condition that mainly appears on the face, such as the cheeks, nose, chin, and sometimes the forehead.
+Rosacea is a chronic skin condition that mainly occurs on the face, such as cheeks, nose, chin, and sometimes the forehead.
 The skin can become red, blush easily, feel sensitive, and sometimes you see small blood vessels or bumps that look like acne.

 Common symptoms